mnmalali/student-assistant-chatbot/README.md

 ├── README.md
 ├── .gitignore
 │
-├── data/                    # Study plan PDFs (not included for size) └── screenshots/             # Optional images
+├── data/                    # Study plan PDFs

 🧠 How It Works